muratk5n/thirdwave/en/index.md

 AI+ethics is important, but has been partly hijacked by the AGI (artificial general intelligence) hype.
-Let's cut out the AGI nonsense and spend more time on the urgent probles: Job loss/stagnant wages, undermining democracy, discrimination/bias, wealth inequality"
+Let's cut out the AGI nonsense and spend more time on the urgent problems: Job loss/stagnant wages, undermining democracy, discrimination/bias, wealth inequality"

 ---